-Breyer had traveled for a month in Italy before her final semester of college, and that sparked an interest in more travel.
+Breyer studied abroad in Italy during UW-Eau Claire's Winterim session before her final semester of college, and that sparked an interest in more travel.
 After her return to the U.S., she saw a story on the UW-Eau Claire website about a previous Fulbright student.

 "I was very interested in how this student was able to combine my two passions for traveling and teaching, so I looked further into the Fulbright Scholarship," Breyer said.
 "When I saw that it was a free application, and that I was eligible, I thought 'Why not!' and I began my application."